ChameleonFramework/Chameleon/README.md

 ### Project structure
  - `chameleon-core` - Chameleon's core, most things happen here.
- - `chameleon-feature-configuration` - An easy-to-use and simple configuration library, can be used without Chameleon.
+ - `chameleon-feature-configuration` - An easy-to-use configuration library, can be used without Chameleon.
  - `chameleon-platform-<name>` - Chameleon implementation for the named platform, supported:
    - `bukkit`
    - `bungeecord`